 d.
-Monthly Operating Budget - The Finance Committee received a report and discussed the FY2021 Operating Budget, which is tracking appropriately for this period in the fiscal year.
+Monthly Operating Budget - The Finance Committee received a report and discussed the FY2021 Operating Budget, which is tracking appropriately for this period in the fiscal

-то: Chair Phyllis J. Randall and Members Northern Virginia Transportation Authority FROM: Michael Longhi, Chief Financial Officer DATE: November 10, 2021 SUBJECT: Investment Portfolio Report
+FROM: Michael Longhi, Chief Financial Officer

+SUBJECT: Investment Portfolio Report

-- 1) Purpose: To provide the Northern Virginia Transportation Authority with required reports on investment activities and portfolio performance through September 31, 2021. - 2) Background: This report is on investment activity through September 2021 and affirms the portfolio investments were acquired on the basis of safety, liquidity and then yield.
+1) Purpose: To provide the Northern Virginia Transportation Authority with required reports on investment activities and portfolio performance through September 31, 2021.

+2) Background: This report is on investment activity through September 2021 and affirms the portfolio investments were acquired on the basis of safety, liquidity and then yield.
 This report summarizes the portfolio structure, and adherence to the NVTA Investment Policy.